 Ómar Benediktsson was born on 22 October 1959 and lives in Reykjavík, Iceland.
 He holds a cand. oecon. degree in business administration from the University of Iceland.
-He served in managerial positions in tourism and aviation for 30 years, including at Island Tours, Íslandsflug and Air Atlanta.
+He served in managerial positions in tourism and aviation for 30 years, including at Island Tours, Islandsflug and Air Atlanta.
 He has sat on numerous boards and committees in these fields, including the Civil Aviation Board and the Icelandic Tourist Board, the Committee on Iceland's Future Policy on Tourism and as vice-chairman of Icelandair Group hf.
 Mr Benediktsson has been active in promoting Iceland as a tourist destination and has sat on a number of committees devoted to this end, including as chairman of the Icelandic Tourist Board Marketing Committee and chairman of Iceland Naturally, a co-operative marketing organisation.
 He founded the first Icelandic-owned specialised travel wholesaler offering trips to Iceland in Germany and later in other continental European countries.
 He sat on the preparatory committee for the founding of the Icelandic Travel Industry Association and on its nominations committee for the first few years.
 He has led the launch of a number of tourist industry companies, including Fosshótel.
 He was the first chairman of the Icelandic National Broadcasting Service after its conversion into a state-owned public limited company and sat on the boards of Blue Bird Cargo and Penninn for a number of years.
 Mr Benediktsson has longstanding experience in international business and relations.
 At the beginning of 2012, he became CEO of Farice ehf, which operates the submarine telecommunications network linking Iceland with the rest of the world.
 Farice is also a key player in developing Iceland's emerging data centre industry.
-Mr Benediktsson has been a member of Landsnet's Board of Directors from 29 March 2012.
+Mr Benediktsson was elected to Landsnet's Board at the Annual General Meeting of the Company on 29 March 2012.

-The Alternate Director is Svava Bjarnadóttir
+The Alternate Director is Guðrún Ragnarsdóttir.

-A total of 15 meetings of the Board of Directors were held in 2013, which were attended by all Board members.
+A total of 14 meetings of the Board of Directors were held in 2012, which were attended by all Board members.